Classifying toric surface codes of dimension $7$: Abstract

 \section{Abstract}

-Toric codes are a class of error-correcting codes coming from a lattice polytope defining a toric variety.
-Previous authors have completed classifications of these toric surface codes with dimension up to $k = 6$, and we classify toric surface codes with dimension $k = 7$ while building on their methods.
-We first determine that there are $22$ polygons, up to lattice equivalence, which yield codes of dimension $7$.
-We further show that these $22$ classes generate monomially inequivalent codes for sufficiently large finite fields.
+Toric surface codes are a class of error-correcting codes coming from a lattice polytope defining a two-dimensional toric variety.
+Previous authors have mostly completed classifications of these toric surface codes with dimension up to $k = 7.$ In this note, we correct an error in the classification of the $k=7$ case started in \cite{HLYZZ}, and disprove one of their conjectures.